-Checking his watch again, Lance began heading into the house, when he saw all 5’10” of Olivia coming his way.
-She was wearing a long black skirt, matching boots with a lot of heel, a red blouse with open shouldered sleeves covering her slender frame.
+Checking his watch again, knowing their first class would be starting soon, Lance began heading into the house, his aggravation growing, when he saw all 5’11” of Olivia coming his way.
+She was wearing a long black skirt, matching boots with a lot of heel, and a red blouse with open shouldered sleeves covering her slender frame.
 Her straight shoulder length ebony hair, with jade highlights flowed as she walked, covering her ears and hiding the wireless earbuds that were blasting the music she listened to every morning.
-She had a shiny black purse over one shoulder and gray backpack over the other, her left hand cradling her iPhone lovingly.
-She strutted like a movie star, smiling as she passed Lance, and joined her brother in the backseat.
+She slung a shiny black purse over one shoulder and gray backpack over the other, her left hand cradling her iPhone lovingly.
+She strutted like a movie star in her black leather boots, smiling as she passed Lance, and joined her brother in the backseat.

 “Hey,” she bellowed in anger, waving as if swatting a fly bothering her.
 “The song was getting to my favorite part.”

-She reached down and tapped the pause button.
+Olivia reached down and tapped the pause button.
 “Why do we have to do this every day?”

 Lance handed her the white earpiece.
 “Because you need to be prepared in case of danger.”

 “They showed up and tried to drag you out of the car.
-When your boyfriend tried to stop them, they beat the crap out of him.”
+When your boyfriend attempted to stop them, they beat the crap out of him.”

-“He wasn’t my boyfriend,” answered Olivia defiantly.
+“He wasn’t my boyfriend,” answered Olivia defiantly with a shrug.

-“Just some guy with his hand up her blouse,” uttered Deion with a snotty smirk.
+“No. He was just some guy with his hand up her blouse,” uttered Deion with a snotty smirk.

 Olivia turned her head.
 “How would you know?”

 “Word gets out around school,” replied Deion, his nose still buried in his iPhone.
 “Who knows what else you’d have let him do if you hadn’t been interrupted.
-I hear the football players won’t go out with you a second time unless they at least get a BJ on the first date.”
+I hear the football players won’t go out with you a second time unless they get a BJ on the first date.”